Talcum Powder Claim

 Ovarian Cancer from Talc

 Talc is a soft mineral composed of magnesium, silicon, oxygen, and hydrogen.
-In nature, talc may be found in close proximity to asbestos, a known and dangerous carcinogen.
+In nature, talc may be found in proximity to asbestos, a known and dangerous carcinogen.
 Manufacturers must take precautions when mining talc from the earth to avoid asbestos contamination.

 Even with these efforts, however, medical studies dating as far back as 1971 through the present have linked the use of talc to cancer in humans.